 Ninja’s popularity has seen him play with a number of celebrity teammates.
 A landmark moment in recent gaming history was his famous livestream back in 2018, during which he competed in a four-man Fortnite squad alongside American football player JuJu Smith-Schuster and superstar rappers Drake and Travis Scott.

 A few months later, Ninja assembled another star-studded squad by playing alongside three Tottenham Hotspur footballers Harry Kane, Dele Alli, and Kieran Trippier.

 Here we answer some of the most frequently asked questions about the most popular streamer in the world.

 What is Ninja’s net worth?

-Ninja is estimated to be worth somewhere in the region of $15 million (that’s just over £12 million), according to Celebrity Net Worth.
+Ninja’s net worth is estimated to be approximately $15 million (that’s just over £12 million), according to Celebrity Net Worth.
 This takes into account his revenue from streaming, his YouTube channel, merch sales, and his various sponsorship deals.

 Other sources report Ninja’s net worth as even more than this figure, with Net Worth Leaks claiming it’s as high as $17 million (£13.7 million).

 Whatever the exact figure, it’s a huge sum.